getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

    */
   trackComponents: boolean | string[];
   /**
-   * How long to wait (in ms) until the tracked root activity is marked as finished and sent of to Sentry
+   * How long to wait (in ms) until the tracked root activity is marked as finished and sent to Sentry
    * Default: 2000
    */
   timeout: number;